gagneet/sort-weblinks/README.md

 - Skip `### General` when it's the only subcategory in a category
 - Remove duplicate headings
 - Keep the hierarchy clean and simple

+We'll see proper categorization of your links based on the defined hierarchy.
+The categorization will use:

+- Primary keywords (high confidence matches)
+- Secondary keywords (supporting matches)
+- Exclude keywords (to avoid false positives)
+- Subcategory-specific keywords
+- Proper weighting for URL vs description matches

 ### v0.4